mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/build.md

     bash build.sh -I arm64 -j32
     ```

+- Compile the x86_64 architecture version while setting the number of threads, but do not compile AKG.

+    ```bash
+    bash build.sh -I x86_64 -j32 -K off
+    ```

 Finally, the following file will be generated in the `output/` directory:

 - `mindspore-lite-{version}-{os}-{arch}.tar.gz`: contains runtime and companion tools.